Annabelle-Metcalfe/south-wales-pottery-club/README.md

 ### Contact Page

-The contact page features a contact form, address, phone number and email address, google map and a timetable.
+The contact page features all the relevant information a user might need to get in touch with the business and find the studio.
+There is a contact form, address, phone number, email address, google map and a timetable.
+This could potentially be added to in the future to incoporate a booking form or calander.

 ![Contact page features](/assets/images/readme-images/contact-page-1.png)
 ![Contact page features](/assets/images/readme-images/contact-page-2.png)